Abestanis/python-for-android-widgets/README.rst

 An example 'WidgetProvider.py' is provided `here`_.

-For each widget you want to provide you, need a class which is a subclass of the Widget class at `AndroidWidgets.py`_.
+For each widget you want to provide, you need a class which is a subclass of the Widget class at `AndroidWidgets.py`_.
-You can also set certain properties of your widget by overwriting the corresponding variable in your class:
+You can also set certain properties of your widget by overwriting the corresponding attribute in your class:

 .. code-block:: python